stefaniaditom/no2_effects_onCropGrowth/README.md

-# no2_effects_onCropGrowth
+# Globally ubiquitous negative effects of nitrogen dioxide on crop growth
-“Globally ubiquitous negative effects of nitrogen dioxide on crop growth” Public repo
+This repo contains code and data to replicate results shown in the paper.